ridhwandll/SurgeReflect/README.md

 - You know what include directories are in C++ and you know how to set them

 If you know all the above mentioned things, integrating SurgeReflect is **dead easy**.
 Copy all the files from `SurgeReflect` except `main.cpp`(you can look in `main.cpp` for examples), set the include directory  to `SurgeReflect/Source/Include`, compile the project as a shared or a static library, link it to your application and done!

-## Features

-- No RTTI required, you can safely turn it **off**
-- Mostly header only
-- You can reflect Classes, Structs
-- Iterate over members (`clazz->GetVariables()`)
-- Register only what you need
-- Compiles with Visual Studio and Clang (should work with GCC too, but not tested)
-- It's fast?

 ## Examples